-References Copyright © 2022 by Martha Lally and Suzanne Valentine-French is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
-Heredity, Prenatal Development, and Birth In this chapter, we will begin by examining some of the ways in which heredity helps to shape the way we are.
+In this chapter, we will begin by examining some of the ways in which heredity helps to shape the way we are.
 We will look at what happens genetically during conception, and describe some known genetic and chromosomal disorders.
 Next we will consider what happens during prenatal development, including the impact of teratogens.
 We will also discuss the impact that both the mother and father have on the developing fetus.
-Then we will present the birth process and some of the complications that can occur during delivery.
+Next we will present the birth process and some of the complications that can occur during delivery.
 Before going into these topics, however, it is important to understand how genes and chromosomes affect development.

+14. Heredity

-14 Heredity Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo Learning Objectives - · Define genes - Distinguish between mitosis and meiosis, genotype and phenotype, homozygous and heterozygous, and dominant and recessive - Describe some genetic and chromosomal disorders - Define polygenic and incomplete dominance - Describe the function of genetic counselling and why individuals may seek genetic counselling - Define behavioural genetics, describe genotype-environment correlations and interactions, and define epigenetics As your recall from chapter one, the nature perspective refers to the contribution of genetics to one's development.
+- Define genes - Distinguish between mitosis and meiosis, genotype and phenotype, homozygous and heterozygous, and dominant and recessive - Describe some genetic disorders, due to a gene defect, and chromosomal disorders - Define polygenic and incomplete dominance - Describe the function of genetic counseling and why individuals may seek genetic counseling - Define behavioral genetics, describe genotype-environment correlations and genotype-environmental interactions, and define epigenetic

+As your recall from chapter one, nature refers to the contribution of genetics to one's development.
 The basic building block of the nature perspective is the gene.
 Genes are recipes for making proteins, while proteins influence the structure and functions of cells.
 Genes are located on the chromosomes and there are an estimated 20,500 genes for humans, according to the Human Genome Project (NIH, 2015).
 See Box 2.2 at the end of this section for more details on the Human Genome Project.

-Figure 2.1 Eukaryote DNA Normal human cells contain forty-six chromosomes (or twenty-three pairs; one from each parent) in the nucleus of the cells.
+Figure 2.1 Eukaryote DNA

+Normal human cells contain 46 chromosomes (or 23 pairs; one from each parent) in the nucleus of the cells.
 After conception, most cells of the body are created by a process called mitosis.
 Mitosis is defined as the cell's nucleus making an exact copy of all the chromosomes and splitting into two new cells.
 However, the cells used in sexual reproduction, called the gametes (sperm or ova), are formed in a process called meiosis.
-In meiosis the gamete's chromosomes duplicate and then divide twice, resulting in four cells containing only half the genetic material of the original gamete.
-Thus, each sperm and egg possesses only twenty-three chromosomes and combine to produce the normal forty-six.
+In meiosis the gamete's chromosomes duplicate, and then divide twice resulting in four cells containing only half the genetic material of the original gamete.
+Thus, each sperm and egg possesses only 23 chromosomes and combine to produce the normal 46.
 See Figure 2.2 for details on both mitosis and meiosis.
-Given the amount of genes present and the unpredictability of the meiosis process, the likelihood of having offspring that are genetically identical (and not twins) is one in trillions (Gould and Keeton, 1997).
+Given the amount of genes present and the unpredictability of the meiosis process, the likelihood of having offspring that are genetically identical (and not twins) is one in trillions (Gould & Keeton, 1997).

-Figure 2.2 Three cell-growth types
+Figure 2.2 Three cell growth types

-Of the twenty-three pairs of chromosomes created at conception, twenty-two pairs are similar in length.
+Of the 23 pairs of chromosomes created at conception, 22 pairs are similar in length.
 These are called autosomes.
-The remaining pair - sex chromosomes - may differ in length.
+The remaining pair, or sex chromosomes, may differ in length.
 If a child receives the combination of XY the child will be genetically male.
 If the child receives the combination XX the child will be genetically female.

-Media Attributions

-Eukaryote DNA
+· Eukaryote DNA

-About the authors

-Martha Lally

-Suzanne Valentine-French

-Dinesh Ramoo